Guidelines for back pain care

 back pain resulted in a physical therapy referral.
 If a patient

 were insured by Medicaid or Medicare, that percent was even lower.
 Where

 do these low back pain and leg pain

 patients go?
 What do they do about their low back pain and leg pain sciatica?

-and more.
+They received opioid prescriptions more often.
 (4) Your Chicago chiropractor offers

 a non-surgical, non-drug way to pain relief.

 But what inspires a visit to a

 chiropractor like your Chicago chiropractor?
 Spine pain.
 63% for

 back pain and 30.2% for neck pain.
 (That sounds correct for Chiropractic Care,